The Video Block allows you to upload and embed video into your post or page.

 - Subtitles: Translations of the dialogue in the video for when audio is available but not understood.
 Subtitles are shown over the video.

 - Captions: Transcription of the dialogue, sound effects, musical cues, and other audio information for when the viewer is deaf/hard of hearing or the video is muted.
 Captions are also shown in the video.

-- Descriptions: Text descriptions of what’s happening in the video for when the video portion isn’t available because the viewer is blind, not using a screen, or driving and about to crash because they’re trying to enjoy a video while driving.
+- Descriptions: Text descriptions of what’s happening in the video for when the video portion isn’t available because the viewer is using assistive technology.
 Descriptions are read by a screen reader or turned into a separate audio track.